What is Project Controls?

 - Assisting in the overall communication of the project: Thanks to this communication effort the project is secured

 - Help with productivity: all the project information is well organised by Project controller, optimising the time spent looking for information.

 - Constant and continuous improvement.

 The Earned Value Management (EVM) method was developed by NASA for the monitoring of projects.
 It is highly recommended as a project indicator for monthly board reports, or simply to build awareness internally concerning output.

-Earned value has an effect on two key factors of a project, performance and costs.
+Earned value influences two key factors of a project, performance and costs.
 We therefore understand when we need to add more resources or when production speed needs to increase.
-It allows allows the final cost of the project and the end date to be projected.
+It allows the final cost of the project and the end date to be projected.